Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 ### Known Bugs

 Issue with audio repeating/playing at the same time as other audio clip when button is clicked in initial script - fixed with latest version.

+Issue with question count - fixed with changing where getQuestions function was called - new issue with user not being able to try the question again.

 [Contents](#contents)